sol087087-arch/Job-Application-Pipeline/README.md

 # Job Application Pipeline

-> **Do not lie.
-Do not lose provenance.
-Do not waste human attention on automated rejection noise.**

 A local-first, scheduled batch pipeline for job discovery, resume tailoring, application submission, and rejection filtering.

 ---